mcfatealan/Fluid/README.md

 # Fluid
-A simple tool to help scholars extract important info and auto-generate a template-based new homepage
+A simple tool to parse pub